Skip to main content

 Troubleshooting

-macOS security: If you get security warnings, go to System Settings > Privacy & Security and allow the extension.
+macOS security: If you get security warnings, go to System Settings > Privacy & Security and allow the binary.

 Windows antivirus: Add an exception for the FastSkill installation directory if antivirus blocks compilation.